wp-plugins/adrotate/readme.txt

 = Quick start =

-Unzip the file and upload it to your /wp-content/plugins/ folder.
+1. Unzip the file and upload it to your /wp-content/plugins/ folder.
-Activate from the plugins page and manage your ads from the manage > banner page.
+1. Activate from the plugins page and manage your ads from the manage > banner page.
+1. Add `<?php adrotate_banner('1'); ?>` in the theme to show banners from group 1.

-= Detailed instructions =
+= Detailed/additional instructions =

 [Install guide](http://meandmymac.net/plugins/adrotate/#install)